 Vascular plants evolved true roots that were well modified as compared to rhizoids.
 These roots absorb more water, salts, and minerals from the soil.
 These roots keep plants anchor and secure into the soil.
 So plants can grow larger without tumbling.
 The stems of Vascular plants are well developed and have vascular tissues and lignin.
-This lignin gives stiffness to the plant, and due to latter stiffness, the plants can grow high above the ground to get more air and light, which will help in photosynthesis.
+This lignin gives stiffness to the plant, and due to the latter stiffness, the plants can grow high above the ground to get more air and light, which will help in photosynthesis.
 The vascular tissues in plants keep the water, and food supply continues in the plant body.
 Thus, the plants remain hydrated without getting dry out in the air.

 The leaves of vascular plants are also well developed, broader, and larger.
 These structures allow leaves to experience more sunlight and increased photosynthetic processes.
-Due to a vascular system in plants and other adaptions, these vascular plants are better than mine vascular plants as they can grow tall and take the advantages of sunlight high up in the air.
+Due to a vascular system in plants and other adaptions, these vascular plants are better than mine vascular plants as they can grow tall and take the advantage of sunlight high up in the air.
 Moreover, the early vascular plants were the pioneers of photosynthesis into the air.
 In contrast, the bryophytes were the pioneers of photosynthesis on the land before vascular plants’ evolution.

 Ecological Importance of Vascular Plants

 Plants, either vascular or non-vascular, are a way to a better environment and important for different living organisms.
-However, vascular plants are widely spread and provide several benefits to the creatures, including birds, animals, and humans.
+However, vascular plants are widely spread and provide several benefits to creatures, including birds, animals, and humans.

-Benefits of seedless vascular plants
+A. Benefits of seedless vascular plants

 Seedless vascular plants are beneficial in the ecosystem in providing food resources to animals and humans.
 Below are the benefits provided by the seedless vascular plants with respect to their phylum: